 "Radiation therapy uses high-energy X-rays and other particles such as gamma rays, to break up the cancer cells," said Fan Yu River, MD, Ph.D., a visiting lecturer in the MU School of Medicine and lead author of the study.
-"For some cancers, such as with the cervical cancer later stage , radiation -.. for Always a good treatment option, HOWEVER, collateral damage to healthy cells, <br> we Examined the blueberry extract on the basis of for LEO previous studies, to check That IT CAN the BE Used as with the radiosensitayzera ".
-P adiosensitayzery - OTHER drugs or toxic chemicals That the make cancer cells more sensitive to radiation therapy.
-A previous study In, Fang and his research group have shown that resveratrol in red grapes complex, it could be used as radiosensitayzera forthe treatment of prostate cancer .
+"For some cancers, such as cervical cancer later stage , radiation -.
+A good treatment option, however, collateral damage always occurs in healthy cells we studied the blueberry extract on the basis of previous studies, to check that it can be used as radiosensitayzera.".
+P adiosensitayzery - drugs or other toxic chemicals that make cancer cells more sensitive to radiation therapy.
+In a previous study, Fang and his research group have shown that resveratrol in red grapes complex, could be used as radiosensitayzera for the treatment of prostate cancer .
 Blueberries also contains resveratrol.
 "In addition to resveratrol Blueberries also contain flavonoids," said Fang, who also has an academic appointment pathologist and senior lecturer of microbiology and immunology at the University of Des Moines Iowa.
 "Flavonoids - chemicals that can have antioxidant, antiinflammatory and antimicrobial properties."

 Researchers used human cell lines of cervical cancer, to mimic the clinical treatment.
 The cell lines were divided into four groups, which included a control group, a group that received only radiation, the group that received only blueberry extract and a group that received radiation and and extract.
 "Our team used three different measures in order to confirm the results of the study," said Fan.
 "Radiation reduced the cancer cells by about 20 percent.
 Interestingly, a group of cells that received only blueberry extract had a 25 percent reduction in cancer.
 However, the biggest decline occurred in the cancer cells to radiation and the extract group with a reduction of approximately 70 percent."
-Explained That the a Fan Mechanism Causes the which the blueberry extract p adiosensitayzer Also Reduces abnormal cell growth in of flash? and that is cancer.
+Fan explained that the mechanism which causes the blueberry extract p adiosensitayzer also reduces abnormal cell growth in flash? and that is cancer.

 "Blueberries are very common and found throughout the world," said Fan.
 "It is readily available and inexpensive.
-As a natural treatment option for revaccination efficacy of existing treatments, I feel that they would have been enthusiastically received."
+As a natural treatment option for revaccination efficacy of existing treatments, I feel that they would be accepted with enthusiasm."